c4s4/cheeseshop/README.md

 Installation
 ------------

-Download binary archive at <https://github.com/c4s4/cheeseshop/releases>, unzip it and copy the binary executable for your platform (named *cheeseshop*) somewhere in yout *PATH* and rename it *cheeseshop*.
+Download binary archive at <https://github.com/c4s4/cheeseshop/releases>, unzip it and copy the binary executable for your platform (named *cheeseshop-system-platform* in the *bin* directory) somewhere in yout *PATH* and rename it *cheeseshop*.
 This executable doesn't need any dependency or virtual machine to run.

 There are binaries for following platforms: